kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

  ```

 **Object.assign()**
-copies both string and Symbol properties from one or more source objects to target object
+shallow copies both string and Symbol properties from one or more source objects to target object

 ```javascript
 // example